DigitalWatergun/old-reminder-app/README.md

 - [x] ~~Implement node-cron to create cronjobs~~
 - [x] ~~Retrieve all active reminders in the database to use for the cronjob~~
 - [x] ~~Write function to asynchronously look through reminders and log them after their listed minutes~~
+- [x] ~~Write function to look at the minutes for each reminder, log reminder, and decrease repeat count~~